Becoming The Musician That I Am Not Helped Get Me Here

 during all of this time the average amount of weekly

-piano and voice lessons: cumulatively around fifteen
+piano or voice lesson: cumulatively around fifteen

 minutes.
 Plus, I sang for and with puppets that I some